sinisabubonja/Calculator/README.md

 This Calculator app is part of my portfolio.

-Run following commands in your terminal to run this python application:
+Run the following commands in your terminal to run this Python application:

 git clone https://github.com/sinisabubonja/calculator.git <br/>
 python3.6 -m venv calc <br/>